-Observations: Inverurie is defined as an Integrated Travel Town by the Local Transport Strategy and an active cycle route is being planned between Inveruriel and Aberdeen.
+Travel Town by the Local Transport Strategy and an active cycle route is being planned between Inverurie and Aberdeen.
 There are currently no cycle lanes in Inverurie Town Centre, however there are a variety of different types and locations of cycle parking.

-Survey responses show that most do not have a concern with cycle parking, however there were twice as many poor ratings as good, so this suggests! that for those who do cycle in the town that they find the experience unsatisfactory.
+Survey responses show that most do not have a concern with cycle parking, but there were twice as many poor ratings as good, so this suggests that for those who do cycle in the town that they find the experience unsatisfactory.